ataulm/ataulm.github.io/_posts/2019-11-09-visualising-theme-overlays.md

 ---
 title: Visualising Theme Overlays
 featured_image: /images/visualising-theme-overlays/feature.png
-excerpt: A theme is just a style, used to define theme attributes.
-Let's use Connect 4 to visualise how Android theme overlays are applied, and the effect on attribute resolution.
+excerpt: Let's use Connect 4 to visualise how Android theme overlays are applied, and the effect on attribute resolution.
 ---

 ![](/images/visualising-theme-overlays/feature.png)